costa rica coffee beans tarrazu - His Word Coffee

 Tarrazu is a canton (county) in the province of San Jose, roughly 80 kilometers south of Costa Rica's capital.
 The main growing areas sit at 1,200 to 1,900 meters elevation in the Talamanca mountain range.
 Towns like San Marcos, San Pablo, and Santa Maria de Dota are among the most recognized addresses in specialty coffee, the way Burgundy or Napa is recognized in wine.

-The growing conditions are nearly ideal for premium Arabica.
+The growing conditions are well suited to premium Arabica.
 Days are warm enough for the coffee cherry to ripen fully.
 Nights drop significantly in temperature, slowing the ripening process and allowing complex flavor compounds to develop over a longer period.
 The distinct dry season between December and March provides a reliable harvest window, and the volcanic soil is well-drained and mineral-rich.

 Small family farms dominate Tarrazu.
 Most grow coffee on plots of 5 to 20 hectares and deliver their harvest to regional beneficios (processing mills) that handle washing, fermentation, drying, and export grading.
-The farmer-to-mill relationship is tight and well-organized, which is part of why Costa Rican traceability is generally reliable.
+That tight farmer-to-mill relationship, overseen by Costa Rica's national coffee institute, is part of why Costa Rican traceability is generally reliable.
+You can read more about the country's production rules and the 1989 Arabica-only law through the Instituto del Cafe de Costa Rica (ICAFE), the national coffee board.

 Why Costa Rica Tastes Different from Other Origins